 This is the third post in our Ace the EMBA series on how to apply successfully to a top executive MBA program.
-Get need-to-know EMBA basics down with these important tips.

 Once upon a time, EMBA programs primarily targeted and attracted managers working in local corporations.
 The typical EMBA schedule was every weekend or every other weekend, sometimes weeknights.

 This scenario has changed radically.
 Today many, if not most, EMBA programs offer multiple options for program schedules and formats, target more geographically dispersed students, and provide some form of global opportunities (which in turn often involve multi-program collaborations).
 Given the increasing number of EMBA programs that offer spread-out schedules for the on-campus segments, applicants can pursue programs beyond their immediate locale, finding it feasible to, say, fly an hour or two every other weekend.

 Here are two great examples, from the U.S. south alone:

 • UNC Kenan-Flagler’s Weekend MBA is structured so that classes are held every third weekend.
 In addition, “Every two months, you’ll attend classes Friday, Saturday and Sunday.
 You’ll also attend one residential immersion week.”
 Students from 24 states have taken advantage of this opportunity.
 This b-school also offers the Global OneMBA, which has on-campus classes once a month plus four global residencies per year.

 • Duke University’s EMBA programs offer multiple options and target particular levels of applicants.
 Its Weekend Executive program (students average 11 years of experience) consists mainly of alternate weekends on campus, whereas its Global Executive program (students average 15 years of experience) combines classroom learning, distance learning, and global residencies.
 (Duke also offers a Cross Continent program that integrates MBA and EMBA approaches: part-time, mix of global residencies and distance learning, average age 30.)